apache/sling-site/src/main/jbake/content/documentation/bundles/sling-health-check-tool.md

 The DEBUG logs of health checks can optionally be displayed, and an option allows for showing only health checks that have a non-OK status.

-The screenshot below shows an example, as of svn revision 1513462.
+The screenshot below shows an example.

 ![Health Check Webconsole Plugin](sling-hc-plugin.jpg)